 My bike is a pain in the neck.
 Or is it the cause?

 I cannot state enough how important it is to have a properly fitted bike.
 Whether you are an experienced rider or a novice, get down to a local bike shop.
 They should have someone that knows a lot about proper bike fitting.
 Make good use of their expertise.

 In the meantime, make sure you are not too 'laid out' on the bike.
 This creates the need to bend the neck further up.
 If this is the case, there are a few common-sense changes that can be made.
 You can raise the handle bars so that you are riding more upright.
 Also make sure that your 'virtual top tube' length is not too long.
 While it is not practical to get a shorter top tube, since you would need a new frame, you can shorten the reach by getting a shorter stem.
 Make sure you do not go much shorter than 100 mm or your bike may ride squirrelly and give you problems you do not want to deal with.

 I am sure most of you know about the basic measurement of correct reach, but I will review it anyway.
 When you are in your handlebar drops, your front hub should be obscured by your handlebars when you look down.
 Modern handlebars have a variety of degrees of drop, so it is recommended that you choose a bar with a shallow drop if you are trying to get more upright on your bike.
-If you do not spend much time in the drops at all, then this is a mute point.
+If you do not spend much time in the drops at all, then this is a moot point.